hmakelin/gisnav/docs/pages/extend_gisnav.rst

-Advanced Configuration
+Extend GISNav
 ===================================================
-This section provides detailed information and code samples that you can use to try out or integrate GISNav with your own project.
+This section provides detailed information and code samples that you can use to try out or integrate GISNav with your own project by extending the it with your own dynamically loaded modules.

 First, you might be interested in implementing your own `Custom Node`_, or if you are happy with the provided example nodes, you may also look into making your own `Custom Pose Estimator`_.